felipefacundes/startkde-fast/README.md

 from startkde-fast.sh to .startkde-fast.sh
 of startplasma-wayland-fast.sh to .startplasma-wayland-fast.sh

-Crie a pasta:
-mkdir -p ~/.local/share/wayland-sessions/
-mkdir -p ~/.local/share/xsessions/

 Copy  plasmawayland-fast.desktop   for   /home/your user/.local/share/wayland-sessions/
-cp plasmawayland-fast.desktop ~/.local/share/wayland-sessions/
+sudo cp plasmawayland-fast.desktop /usr/share/wayland-sessions/

 Copy  plasma-fast.desktop   for   /home/your user/.local/share/xsessions/
-cp plasma-fast.desktop ~/.local/share/xsessions/
+sudo cp plasma-fast.desktop /usr/share/xsessions/

 # For wayland

 Include in your xinit ~/.xinitrc or ~/.config/sx/sxrc the script: startkde-fast.sh Exactly this way:

-exec ~/.pasta/startkde-fast.sh
+exec ~/.startkde-fast.sh

 # Para wayland
 Include in your xinit ~/.xinitrc or ~/.config/sx/sxrc the script: startkde-fast.sh